How to get Netflix on TV

 Netflix on Virgin Media

-Here is the latest pricing and offers for the two bundles:
+Here is the latest pricing and offers for their most popular bundles:

 Package TV Broadband Monthly price Upfront price Contract term